fireflowerr/selfexec-maven-plugin/README.md

 # selfexec-maven-plugin
 A maven plugin that allows jar files to be executed transparently (no java -jar ...)
 This maven plugin appends an sh script to the head of a certain jar in the ${project.build.directory} allowing it to be executed from a CLI.
-Currently to run generated file you must still chmod +x (see screenshot for example).
 </br>
 ## Installation Instructions